radiantlogic-v8/documentation-new/documentation/command-line-configuration-guide/10-naming-context-property-commands.md

 In the following example, a request is made to enable Proxy Authorization for an LDAP proxy view mounted at o=ldapproxy.

 `https://<rli_server_name>:8090/adap/util?action=vdsconfig&commandname=set-ctx-prop&namingcontext=o=ldapproxy&prop=proxiedauthentication&value=true`

+#### Setting the Inchangelog Property on an LDAP Proxy

+In the following example, a request is made to set the inchangelog property on an LDAP proxy.

+`vdsconfig.bat set-ctx-prop -namingcontext o=companyprofiles -prop inchangelog -value true`

 #### Full Text Searching